skullernet/q2pro-rerelease-dll/README.md

 KEX-specific APIs removed.
 The goal of this project is to make re-release single player campaign playable in Q2PRO.

-Although this game library uses game API version 3, it will *not* run on standard Quake 2 server, latest version of Q2PRO server and client is required!
+This game library uses custom game API version and will *not* run on standard Quake 2 server.
+Latest version of Q2PRO client and server is required!

 ## Compatibility